BrendanN03/Bitcoin_Trading/README.md

 # Bitcoin Trading Game README
 ## Description
-Our application will be a high frequency Bitcoin trading game where the user starts with $100,000 (in USD) and then is presented the opportunity to buy or sell any feasible amount of Bitcoin every minute.
-The user will have  the choice to skip ahead in time (to essentially not buy or sell for that time), and they will be provided with the given day’s tweets (up to the current time) relating to Bitcoin as hints or indications to buy or sell.
-The goal will be to maximize the value of the user’s total Bitcoin/USD holdings by the end of the game.
-The target audience is individuals interested in cryptocurrency, and those intrigued by the concept of trading and investment strategies.
+Our application is a high-frequency Bitcoin trading game where the user starts with $100,000 (USD) and is then presented the opportunity to buy or sell any feasible amount of Bitcoin every minute.
+The user will have the choice to skip ahead in time (to essentially not buy or sell for that time), and they will be provided with the given day's tweets (up to the current time) relating to Bitcoin as hints or indications to buy or sell.
+The goal will be to maximize the value of the user's total Bitcoin/USD holdings by the end of the game.
+The target audience is individuals interested in cryptocurrency and those intrigued by the concept of trading and investment strategies.
 It caters to both beginners who want to learn more about how market dynamics can affect cryptocurrency values and seasoned traders who want to test their skills against the simulated unpredictability of the crypto market.

 ## Key Features
 We will implement buttons that the user will need to click to trade/buy/sell.
 We will implement sliders/spins for the